sandro/specjour/README.markdown

     gem install specjour

 ## Start a manager
-Running `specjour` on the command-line will start a manager which advertises that it's ready to run tests.
-By default, the manager will only use one worker to run the tests.
-If you had 4 cores however, you could use `specjour --workers 4` to run 4 sets of tests at once.
+Running `specjour` on the command-line will start a manager which advertises that it's ready to run specs.
+By default, the manager will only use one worker to run yours specs.
+If you had 4 cores however, you could use `specjour --workers 4` to run 4 sets of specs at once.

     $ specjour